 Two families share how they've made it through a difficult year.

 “Within the span of seven months, I became an adult,” she says.
-Now 20 and graduated from the program, she hopes to refocus on her education, even as India faces a second wave of COVID-19 infections and lockdowns.
+Now 21 and graduated from the program, she hopes to refocus on her education.
 Asifa remains heartened that her neighbors have come together during these difficult times.
 “The entire community stood together, fought together and learned together,” she says.
 “We realized we can fight the odds better when together as one.”

 Jessica’s pandemic experience became even more traumatic when the 18-year-old was briefly kidnapped by a man offering her work.
 She managed to escape her captor and seek help, suffering no physical harm.
 Children International provided psychological resources to help her heal emotionally from the incident.